 Can You Forfeit Your Car for a Los Angeles DUI Conviction?

-In some cases, you could lose ownership of your car entirely.
-This is called asset forfeiture, and it is not common for DUI.
-It happens when the asset in question (your vehicle) was used to commit a crime.
-In DUI cases, it is mainly used if:
+In some cases, you could lose ownership of your car entirely through something called asset forfeiture, and it is not typical for DUI charges.
+The court usually uses asset forfeiture if someone used the asset (your vehicle) to commit a crime.
+In DUI cases, asset forfeiture may come into play if:

 - Your DUI involves illegal drugs, particularly if the police found some of the drugs in the car when they searched it.